Emi1iano/Technical-Document-Redesign/README.md

 # Server side way of adding commands
 The Fabric API has a `CommandRegistrationCallback` in `net.fabricmc.fabric.api.client.command.v2`
-package that can be used to register client-side commands.
+package that can be used to register Server-side commands.

 Registering commands for a server side mod is very similiar to client side commmands.
 When you register server side commands everyone playing with you will have to have the mod